ibm-cloud-docs/FileStorage/dr-accessible-primary.md

   -s, --subnet-id TEXT      An ID of one subnet to authorize.
   --help                    Show this message and exit.
 ```
+{: codeblock}

 ## Starting a failover from a volume to its replica
 {: #failovertoreplica}

-If a failure event is imminent, you can start an **Immediate failover** or a "Controlled Failover" to your destination, or target, volume.
+If a failure event is imminent, you can start a **Controlled Failover** or an **Immediate failover** your destination, or target, volume.

+A **Controlled Failover** is the best choice when you want to test the failover function.
+It's also the best choice, when it’s more important to continue operations at the replica location with the most recent data.
+In a Controlled Failover, a new snapshot is taken and copied over to the replica location.
+After the data is successfully copied over, the volume is made available for mounting.

-When you choose an Immediate Failover, the last successfully replicated snapshot is activated, and the volume is made available for mounting.
+When you choose an **Immediate Failover**, the last successfully replicated snapshot is activated, and the volume is made available for mounting.
 The target volume becomes active in less time compared to a Controlled Failover.
 However, any data that was written to the source volume since the previous replication cycle is lost.

-A Controlled Failover is the best choice when you want to test the failover function or when it’s more important to continue operations at the replica location with the most recent data.
-In a Controlled Failover, a new snapshot is taken and copied over to the replica location.
-After the data is successfully copied over, the volume is made available for mounting.

 When a failover is started, the replication relationship is flipped.
-Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **Volume Name** followed by **REP**.
+Your original target volume becomes your active source volume, and your former source volume becomes your inactive replication target.

 Failovers are started under **Storage**, **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.cloud}} console](/cloud-storage/file){: external}.